vimona3ds/stickies/README.md

 - [x] fix bug where timer would reset after game end
 - [x] cleaner animations

+### 10/03/24
+- [x] fix cursor not updating position when game container moves and game starts

 ### eventually...
 - [ ] refactor
   - [ ] Game to use pure reducer logic + disjoint union type for state